As time passes by and we begin to age, our bodies have no choice but to age with us.

 2. Up your intake of specific amino acids

 Our hairs are made up of two main structural proteins – keratin and collagen.

 Keratin is the fibrous protein that makes up the bulk of the hair shaft.
 It is also found in our skin and nails.
 Collagen helps to maintain the strength of the hair, and is involved in the growth process.

 Proteins are essentially made from chains of amino acids, which are joined together by peptide bonds.
 We produce some amino acids in our bodies, but others we must get through our diet.

-Many people suffering with a receding hairline have seen success by including foods (or taking supplements) that contain high amounts of the amino acids that make up the proteins keratin and collagen.
+Many people suffering from a receding hairline have seen success by including foods (or taking supplements) that contain high amounts of the amino acids that make up the proteins keratin and collagen.
 It is thought that these amino acids can improve the structural integrity of hair follicles, and promote faster growth.

 Keratin requires four key amino acids: methionine, lysine, cysteine, and arginine.
 To produce collagen, the body needs methionine, lysine, glycine and proline.